How to Apply for a Credit Card in Australia: Step-by-Step

 Financial information

-Lenders may verify this using bank statements and credit reports²⁵.
+Lenders may verify some of this information using bank statements or credit reports.

 Step 4: Compare Credit Card Options